jfx/my-agile-project/README.md

   - Resetting password feature and robot framework tests,
   - Login with email,
   - Badge for projects and resources on domain view,
+  - Role check is initiated by project,
+  - Breadcrumb improvement

 Bugfixes:

   - Add a default password when adding a user without password,
+  - Replacement of 403 error message by variable,
+  - Remove unused methods,
+  - Change conditional statements with null value,
+  - Fix use statements

 ### 0.4.0 (30 March 2014)